Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 \subsection{DDoS Detection Techniques}

-Having extracted flows, we describe the ML models we use and how we train, validate and test these models with these flows. \comment{added next sen, please check.
-We HAVE to be explicit on what we think is new here and what is not, otherwise reviewers may think we claim it's new and complain.
-Please add in cites. ---johnh 2019-12-08} \hang{revised per hangout discussion 2019-12-10} We developed our specific ML-based AD techniques ourselves, but we follow the use of autoencoder like prior work~\cite{N-BaIoT,autoencoder_anomdet1,autoencoder_intrution1,autoencoder_outlier1} and we specifically follow the idea of N-BaIoT of using reconstruction error to detect DDoS~\cite{N-BaIoT}.
-Our goal is not to show a new detection method, but to evaluate current state-of-the-art methods with real world data.
+Having obtained benign and malicious flows, we next describe the ML models we use and how we train, validate and test these models with these flows.
+We developed our specific ML-based AD techniques ourselves, but we follow the use of autoencoder like prior work~\cite{N-BaIoT,autoencoder_anomdet1,autoencoder_intrution1,autoencoder_outlier1} and we specifically follow the idea of N-BaIoT of using reconstruction error to detect DDoS~\cite{N-BaIoT}.
+Our goal is not to show a new detection method, but to evaluate and interpret current state-of-the-art methods with real world data.

-\textbf{Model Overview:} We use a type of neural-network ML model called autoencoder because it is widely used in AD (such as system monitoring~\cite{autoencoder_anomdet1}, network intrusion detection~\cite{autoencoder_intrution1} and outlier detection~\cite{autoencoder_outlier1}) and has been shown to detect DDoS attacks accurately in lab environment (\cite{N-BaIoT}). \xun{would be better to have a little bit something to say why we choose autoencoder.
-2019-11-24} \hang{added.
-Because one prior work use autoencoder to detect DDoS in lab environment.
-And (not added) Geoff wants autoencoder} \xun{other neural network ML models?
-2019-11-24} \hang{added} While other ML models are also used for AD, such as one-class SVM~\cite{ocsvm1,ocsvm2,ocsvm3} and other neural networks~\cite{Chalapathy18a,Oza19a,DIOT,Jun01a}.
+\textbf{Model Overview:} We use a type of neural-network ML model called autoencoder because it is widely used in AD (such as system monitoring~\cite{autoencoder_anomdet1} and outlier detection~\cite{autoencoder_outlier1}) and has been shown to detect DDoS attacks accurately in lab environment (\cite{N-BaIoT}).
+While other ML models are also used for AD, such as one-class SVM~\cite{ocsvm1,ocsvm2,ocsvm3} and other neural networks~\cite{Chalapathy18a,Oza19a,DIOT,Jun01a}.
 We currently focus on autoencoder and leave studying other models for future work.

-Autoencoder is a symmetric neural network that reconstructs its input by first compressing the input to a smaller dimension and then expanding it back~\cite{autoencoder-intro}.
-The aim of autoencoder is to minimize reconstruction error, the differences between input and output (the reconstructed input). \xun{I think ``reconstruction errors'' should be directly behind ``minimize the differences'', putting here makes me think reconstruction errors is input...2019-11-24 } \hang{Did} \comment{edited ---johnh 2019-12-08} \hang{ok --- hangguo 2019-12-09} We compute the difference between input and output vectors ($F_{in}$ and $F_{out}$) as the mean of element-wise square error, as shown in \autoref{eqn:mse} where $N$ is the number of elements in input (or output) vector and $F_{in}^i$ and $F_{out}^i$ are the i-th element in input and output vector.
+Autoencoder is a symmetric neural network that reconstructs its input by compressing the input to a smaller dimension and then expanding it back~\cite{autoencoder-intro}.
+The aim of autoencoder is to minimize reconstruction error, the differences between input and output (the reconstructed input).
+We compute the difference between input and output vectors ($F_{in}$ and $F_{out}$) as the mean of element-wise square error, as shown in \autoref{eqn:mse} where $N$ is the number of elements in $F_{in}$ and $F_{out}$; and $F_{in}^i$ (or $F_{out}^i$) is the i-th element in $F_{in}$ (or $F_{out}$).